dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 Default constructors now have named initializing formal parameters for each public instance variable declared in the class, unless the variable has an initializer.
 The parameter is required if the variable is potentially non-nullable (it has to be when its type is potentially non-nullable).

-Default constructors forward to superclass generative constructors where possible, not just to the unnamed zero-argument superclass constructor.
-It's not possible when the superclass constructor is not accessible, or it has a required named argument with the same name as a subclass instance variable without an initializer (the ones that initializing formals are added for).
+Default constructors forward parameters to the unnamed superclass generative constructors where possible, not just to the unnamed zero-argument superclass constructor.
+It's not possible when the superclass constructor has a required named argument with the same name as a subclass instance variable without an initializer (the ones that initializing formals are added for).

-This works for all classes that do not declare a constructor.
-Mixin applications are just a special case of this, and they get the same forwarding constructors as now.
-In theory, all class declarations are mixin applications, sometimes just with a mixin literal, and now we treat them all the same.
+This works for all classes that do not declare any constructor.
+Mixin applications get all constructors forwarded, which matches current behavior.

+The initializing and forwarding constructor features are available for explicit use, not only as part of default constructors.